The Spiritual Teacher

 The spiritual teacher has a key role in Tibetan Buddhism.
 He is an instructor, a friend and a spiritual support.
 He is also an experienced guide who knows the way and can advise and support us.

 But more than anything, his presence is a constant inspiration and example, and the living proof that Buddhahood is possible.

 Kyabje Rinpoche was a very close disciple of both Dudjom Rinpoche and Dilgo Khyentse Rinpoche.
-During recent years, Kyabje Trulshik Rinpoche transmitted numerous rare teachings to His Holiness the Dalai Lama, particularly those of the lineage of the Great Perfection.
 I also had the great fortune to receive many teachings and empowerments from him.

 Her Eminence Mindrolling Jetsün Khandro Rinpoche was born as the eldest daughter of Kyabje Mindrolling Trichen.
 I received teachings and empowerments from her and feel great respect and devotion.